bitaemi/rxjs-reactive-patterns/README.md

     lessonsListSubject.next(lessons);
 }
 ```
-and is not accesible over different components!;
+and is not accessible over different components!;

 ## 3.2.
 Fix a timing issue